andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 ```

 ## Natural and Surrogate Keys
-In database design, we have design our schema to use natural and surrogate keys to identify rows.
+In database design, we can use natural or surrogate keys to identify rows.
+We won't cover the differences here as that's out of scope.

 For our `public_id` identifier, we're going to generate it from a conventional surrogate `integer` primary key called `id`.
 We aren't using natural keys here.